Why is the weather becoming more extreme?

 Intense heat and dry land and soil create perfect conditions for wildfires to spread.

-A combination of climate change and land-use change are expected to increase the occurrence of extreme wildfires by 14% by 2030 and 50% by the end of the century, according to a report by the U.N.
+Climate change and land-use changes are expected to increase the occurrence of extreme wildfires by 14% by 2030 and 50% by the end of the century, according to a report by the U.N.
 Environment Programme and non-profit GRID-Arendal.

 The destruction of key ecosystems that help to absorb carbon, like peatland and rainforest, will make it harder to slow rising temperatures.

-This story was updated on Dec.
-16 to add details about the Cyclone Chido
+This story was updated on Tuesday July 8 at 16:06 GMT to add details about the Texas floods.

-(Reporting by Beatrice Tridimas; Editing by Clar Ni Chonghaile.)
+(Reporting by Beatrice Tridimas; Editing by Clar Ni Chonghaile and Ayla Jean Yackley.)

 Context is powered by the Thomson Reuters Foundation Newsroom.